-- 3 watch towers guard each of the main gates of the wall measuring 8.5 mile long, 40 feet high, and up to 60 feet wide in some areas.
+- 3 watch towers guard each of the main gates along the wall measuring 8.5 miles long, 40 feet high, and as wide as 60 feet in some areas.
 The city is only accessible through one of the 4 gates: eternal joy, forever harmony, eternal peace, and harmony peace.

 *For more information on our tour check out: G Adventures China Express.